Directed by Philippe Mora [Other horror films: The Beast Within (1982), Howling III (1987), Communion (1989)]

 There were some special effects worth noting, though, mostly when it came to the gore – there were occasionally some good stabbings and the like, and a memorable scene in which a character’s eyes, under the evil influences of a wolf goddess, pop out.
 I’ll admit, I sort of thought that was cool.

 The tone and occasionally-goofy effects aside, though, what hurts the movie most is the story.
 The idea of hunting down an evil leader of a werewolf group seems, to me, a close-to-impossible story to actually do well.
-Much of the movie was filmed in Czechoslovakia, which give a more authentic feel to the film, but ultimately couldn’t improve the plot any.
+Much of the movie was filmed in Czechoslovakia, which gives a more authentic feel to the film, but ultimately couldn’t improve the plot any.

 As stated, Christopher Lee is about the only performance here of worth.
 I sort of liked Annie McEnroe, but her character made far too many idiotic mistakes.
 Still, she’s probably the second-best performance here.
 As for Reb Brown, Marsha Hunt, and Sybil Danning, they provide nothing but generally unnecessary nudity.